 Virtual Reality (VR) literally makes it possible to experience anything, anywhere, anytime.
 It is the most immersive type of reality technology and can convince the human brain that it is somewhere it is really not.
 Head mounted displays are used with headphones and hand controllers to provide a fully immersive experience.
 With the largest technology companies on planet earth (Facebook, Google, and Microsoft) currently investing billions of dollars into virtual reality companies and startups, the future of virtual reality is set to be a pillar of our everyday lives.

 A realistic three-dimensional image or artificial environment that is created with a mixture of interactive hardware and software, and presented to the user in such a way that the any doubts are suspended and it is accepted as a real environment in which it is interacted with in a seemingly real or physical way.

 Several categories of virtual reality technologies exist, with more likely to emerge as this technology progresses.
-The various types of virtual reality differ in their levels of immersion and applicational use cases.
-Below, we explore a few of the virtual reality categories:
+The various types of virtual reality differ in their levels of immersion and also virtual reality applications and use cases.
+Below, we explore a few of the different categories of virtual reality: